#NRGTrailChallenge: Every Trail. Every Mile. Will You Conquer the Gorge?

 -

 Enjoy a quiet out-and-back hike that begins in the storied town of Thurmond—once a lively coal-era train hub, now a quiet gateway to scenic trails and solitude.
-6.2 miles.

-Start Here More Info on All Trails Here
+More Info on All Trails Here

 Hike on the Southside trail until you get to Red Ash (where you turned around last month).
 Make sure to check out the historic train town of Thurmond while you're there.
 Once a bustling center for coal, it is now the least-populous municipality in West Virginia with a population of 5 on the 2020 census!